tyehle/tyehle.github.io/_posts/2017-2-26-table-of-contents.md

 title: Automatic Table of Contents in Jekyll
 ---

+# Edit from 2020:

+Kramdown now makes this easy!
+Checkout [these gitlab docs](https://about.gitlab.com/blog/2016/07/19/markdown-kramdown-tips-and-tricks/#table-of-contents-toc) for a modern way to do this.

+---

 I recently wrote a [very long post]({% post_url 2017-01-23-lambda-compiler %}) and I wanted a table of contents to appear at the top.

 I also came up with a good test for the length of a post; if a table of contents would be helpful, its too long.